Kartik-Lohar/Heart_diesease_prediction/README.md

-Now at last we Successfully created a webapp which predict a person has a heart disease or not with a accuracy of 82%.
+Now at last we Successfully created a webapp which predict a person has a heart disease or not.

 Steps to run Webapp: